Andy4495/WIZ_Ethernet_Library/README.md

 ## Special Note

 This is a fork of the [WIZnet Ethernet library][Wiznet].
-With the exception listed below in Code Changes, no code has been changed from the upstream library.
-However, the directory structure has been changed in order to conform to the [Arduino Library Specification][Libspec].
+The code has been changed from the upstream library as listed below.
+Also, the directory structure has been changed in order to conform to the [Arduino Library Specification][Libspec].

 This README.md file has been changed to add this *Special Note* section and to resolve issues flagged by *[markdownlint][Lint]*.